 Judge Cote's decision can be read in full here.

 I'm guessing that Giskan Solotaroff will appeal.
 In the meantime, their second lawsuit against AS is ongoing, and has been consolidated with another lawsuit brought by two individual plaintiffs, Everette et al. v.
 Author Solutions LLC.

-EDITED 10/27/15 TO ADD: The second lawsuit has been settled, according to Giskan Solotaroff:
+UPDATE 10/27/15: The second lawsuit has been settled, according to Giskan Solotaroff:

 Following the July 1, 2015 ruling by Judge Denise Cote denying plaintiffs’ motion for class certification in Simmons v.
 Author Solutions LLC, the parties have resolved both the New York and Indiana actions without any finding or admission of wrongdoing on the part of Author Solutions or its affiliates.
 By mutual agreement of the parties, the terms of the settlement are strictly confidential.Giskan Solotaroff is no longer pursuing any claims against Author Solutions on a class-wide basis.
 However, they still wish to hear from authors with any of the AS imprints who've spent more than $10,000 in marketing services.
 A contact form is here.